-With any joint debts you have, such as a joint bank loan, overdraft or mortgage, you are each liable to repay the whole amount.
+With any joint debts you have, such as a joint bank loan, overdraft or mortgage, you are usually both liable to repay the whole amount.

 Making an arrangement with your ex-partner

-If you have a joint loan or mortgage with your ex-partner and the bank won’t let you separate the loan, you should try and agree with him or her how you will repay it.
+If you have a joint loan or mortgage with your ex-partner and the bank won’t let you separate the loan, you should try and agree with your ex how you will repay it.

-- Pay off your joint loan and take out another one in one of your names.
-This is only likely to work for you if the partner taking out the loan in their name has a good credit rating and can afford to make the repayments
+- pay off your joint loan and take out another one in one of your names.
+This is only likely to work for you only if the partner taking out the loan in their name has a good credit rating and can afford to make the repayments.

 There’s more information about credit rating in How your credit score affects the cost of borrowing.